adekay/paystack-test/README.md

-# Read Me
+# Read me - Important

-This is my implimentation application for the code exercise stage of the paystack front end developer role as requested.
+This is my implimentation of the application for the code exercise stage of the paystack front end developer role as requested.

 ## About